2i2c-org/docs/user/topics/data/object-storage/working-with-object-storage.md

 :::
 :::{tab-item} GCP
 :sync: GCP
-Generate Application Default Credentials (ADC) following the instructions in [](manage-object-storage-gcp/#large-datasets-from-a-remote-server) and make a note of where the `application_default_credentials.json` file is located.
+Generate Application Default Credentials (ADC) following the instructions in [Upload files to a GCP bucket from outside the hub](manage-object-storage-gcp.md/#large-datasets-from-a-remote-server) and make a note of where the `application_default_credentials.json` file is located.

 ```python
 import json